myrahaulmark/Individual_assignment_1_haulmark/README.md

    - Displays up to six random appetizer recipes.
    - Clicking on a recipe redirects to its detailed view page.

+### **Soups Page**
+   - Displays up to six random appetizer recipes.
+   - Clicking on a recipe redirects to its detailed view page.

+### **Desserts Page**
+   - Displays up to six random appetizer recipes.
+   - Clicking on a recipe redirects to its detailed view page.

 ### **Search by Ingredients**
    - Allows users to input up to three ingredients.
    - Dynamically displays matching recipes as a numbered list.